jordan1908-gif/AI-Chatbot-System/README.md

 # AI-Chatbot-System
 It is an Artificial Intelligence Chatbot application used to conduct live conversations via text with the use of inputs, outputs and synonyms.
+Focuses on assisting Form 5 SPM students in their chemistry subject.
+The software applications involved in this project are Verbot Player & Editor, Conversive Character Studio.
 ## Functionalities
   •	Name recognition.
   •	Able to greet users based on day and time during startup.